zense/IIITB-StudentKit/docs/clubs.md

 <strong>(PS: The following clubs have been arranged in the alphabetical order.)</strong>

 ## 8Bit

 8Bit is the official magazine of IIIT Bangalore.
-It is an entirely student-run club, where they are the solely in-charge of the content, editing and structure of the magazine.
+It is an entirely student-run club, where they are the sole in-charge of editing the magazine, and deciding its content and structure.

-The magazine provides a creative outlet for all your thoughts, artistic endeavors, humor etc. The best part about 8Bit is that, that it is not limited to a specific type of content and has a place for everyone, whether you are a designer, artist, writer, editor, poet or just a social person who wants to know people by talking or interviewing them.
+The magazine provides an outlet for your creativity - all your thoughts, artistic endeavors and humor.
+The best part about 8Bit is that it is not limited to a specific type of content and has a place for everyone - whether you are a designer, artist, writer, editor, poet or just a social person who wants to know people by talking or interviewing them.

 Here at 8Bit, the bonds are formed over lively discussion sessions and late night editing and designing marathons.
-So join us for a different take in an IT college, to give you a break and let you explore your lesser known interests.
+So join us for a different take in an IT college, to give you a break and let you explore your lesser known interests!

+You can check out our editions <a href="https://drive.google.com/open?id=0B1ktCrJiOYtqUGdYd0tkZDdaWm8" target="_blank"> here </a> !!.

 Find us on <a href="https://www.facebook.com/8-Bit-IIIT-Bangalore-698803226888411/" target="_blank">Facebook</a>.